Church Health Scholars

 Mentor Program (Optional)

 The Church Health Scholar Mentor Program seeks to further develop Scholars’ social, personal, and/ or professional goals, values, and skills.
-To do so, we offer Scholars two options for the Mentor Program.

-Local Professionals: For Scholars with a deep interest in learning more about career choices and paths, career guidance, networking, and earning from those currently working in their fields of interest.
+For Scholars with a deep interest in learning more about career choices and paths, career guidance, networking, and earning from those currently working in their fields of interest.
 Scholars are paired with local leaders in a field of the Scholar’s interest, including doctors, researchers, policy makers, administrators, and more.

 Certificate in Faith and Health (Optional)